danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ```

-### 10. Automated Testing
+### Automated Testing

 Even though it's a small project, I found myself iterating and adding features often enough that it was worth having some automated test coverage.

 Testing with Vitest, started with Jest but surprised that it doesn't support ESM easily (some experimental feature that felt very messy).
 Out of scope to get into all the details so just point to some relevant files in project like vitest.config.js to configure jsdom (since this is a browser based project, not back end node) and coverage reporting.

-### 11. Zero-Build, Zero-Dependency
+### Zero-Build

 The entire app runs as a static site.
 There's no bundler, no framework, no auth, and no build process.
 It's just plain HTML, JavaScript modules, and CSS.
 It's deployed via GitHub Pages using the `gh-pages` npm package.

 TODO: Phrasing
 This keeps maintenance simple.
 On past JS projects with a bundler/build system - returning to maintain them after a few months often results in some build error because some js dependency is no longer maintained or doesn't work with newer node version or something like that.

-## Using It in Real Life
+## Using It

 I now use it almost every day after my workout and stretching.
 It's simple, peaceful, and effective.
 Lying down, I prefer longer cycles: **7 seconds in, 9 seconds out**.
 But the app supports whatever timing feels best.
 It's flexible.

 ## Final Thoughts

-This little project reminded me how satisfying it is to build tools *just* for yourself.
+This project reminded me how satisfying it is to build tools *just* for yourself.
 Especially ones that make your day measurably better.

 If you've ever wanted to meditate but got turned off by mysticism, ads, paywalls, or distractions - give [Just Breathe](https://danielabar.github.io/just-breathe/) a try, and let me know if you found it helpful.

 ## TODO
-* conclusion para
 * edit
 * Another downside of apps: In-app purchases, notifications - even in the health & wellness space it's still competing in the attention economy
 * Maybe a few more details about the optimal breathing cadence and importance of nasal breathing from book, mention the book covers variety but this one stood out to me as being the simplest and most achievable as a daily practice: